Bueckers returns as No. 7 UConn routs St. John’s 93-38

-The reigning national player of the year had not played since Dec.
+The reigning national player of the year scored eight points and had two rebounds and one assist in the 12 minutes that coach Geno Auriemma allowed her to play.
+She had not been on the court since Dec.
 5, when she suffered a tibial plateau fracture and torn meniscus in her left knee during the final seconds of the Huskies’ win over Notre Dame.

+“I was nervous, but I was just so excited, so happy,” Bueckers said after Friday’s game.
+“I’ve never been more happy to be on a minutes restriction.
+Just to see my name in a box score with minutes next to it is just surreal to me, amazing to me just to be back in this position.”

-Bueckers didn’t start this one, but checked in with 3:41 left in the first quarter to a standing ovation with the Huskies already leading 19-4.
+The sophomore didn’t start, but checked in with 3:41 left in the first quarter to a standing ovation with the Huskies already leading 19-4.

 The fans were on their feet again after Bueckers made a couple of juke moves and drained her first shot to beat the first-quarter buzzer.
 The Huskies led 30-8 after 10 minutes.